Pine Springs (Elevation 5,822')

 Dog Canyon (Elevation 6,280')

 When you arrive, select a campsite, then pay at the self-registration board near the restrooms.
-The fee is $8.00 per night per site, $4.00 for Golden Age and Golden Access Passport holders.
-There is no discount for Golden Eagle or National Park Passport holders.
+The fee is $8.00 per night per site, $4.00 for Senior and Access passholders; there is no discount for Annual, Annual Military, Annual 4th grade, Volunteer or Guadalupe Mountains National Park passholders.

-There are two group campsites available at Pine Springs, and one at Dog Canyon for organized groups with a minimum of 10 and a maximum of 20 people per site.
+There are two group campsites available at Pine Springs + one at Dog Canyon for organized groups with a minimum of 10 and a maximum of 20 people per site.
 The fee is $3.00 per person.
-The fee for Golden Age and Golden Access Passport holders is $1.50 per person.
+The fee for Senior and Access passholders is $1.50 per person; there is no discount for Annual, Annual Military, Annual 4th grade, Volunteer or Guadalupe Mountains National Park passholders.
 Group campsites are available by reservation up to 60 days in advance.
 Call (915) 828-3251, between 8:00 AM and 4:30 PM daily, Mountain Standard Time.
 Due to the small size of park campgrounds, group campsite users may not overflow into family campsites.

 Skunks and other small mammals roam the campground at night.
 These animals are attracted to food odors.
 Prevent encounters by keeping campsites free of food scraps.